kevinl94303/kevins-messing-around/rancher-rolling-update.md

 # Rolling Upgrade in Rancher 1.6
 When we want to update a global service, the built-in "rolling upgrade" scheme is not available.
 (After reading online, I believe it is because Rancher's default "rolling upgrade" creates a new service to replace the old one, and the public ports are already occupied by the old service).
 However, Rancher supports an "in-service upgrade" which can be configured to perform a rolling upgrade in a desired way.

+Be aware that this method requires two or more instances of the container running.
+If you only have one instance of the desired container running, you can:

+1. Scale up the service to two or more replicas.
+This method creates multiple instances of the container in one host, which can then be updated following the steps below

+2. Run another instance of the desired container on another currently running host.
+This may cause problems if the container you want to upgrade has conficts with another container running on the host.

+3. Start up another host to run another instance of the container.
+This is the safest method, at the cost of temporarily using extra computing power to run another host.

 # In the Rancher Web UI
 (Source: http://rancher.com/docs/rancher/v1.6/en/cattle/upgrading/#in-service-upgrade)